TwilioDevEd/voice-javascript-sdk-quickstart-node/README.md

    ![screenshot of phone number configuration](./screenshots/ConfigurePhoneNumber.png)

-Once you have configured your phone number, you can call the Twilio number you specified as your `TWILIO_CALLER_ID` in your `.env` file.
+You can now call your Twilio Voice Phone Number from your cell or landline phone.

 **Note:** Since this is a quickstart with limited functionality, incoming calls will only be routed to your most recently-created `Twilio.Device`.